How Can a Business Remove a County Court Judgment (CCJ)?

 They must either accept or dispute the debt or amount.
 Additionally, they may also request a 14-day extension.
 The debtor has 30 days from the date of the Court Judgment (CCJ) to make payment in full.

-If they wish to pay money in installments, an even payment arrangement should also be made within this payment timeframe.
+If they wish to pay money in instalments, an even payment arrangement should also be made within this payment timeframe.

 If you encounter difficulties in settling the debt, it is advisable to seek assistance from a debt advisor or a CCJ registered name removal solicitor.